ucsb-ersp-2018/prof-hollerer-group/README.md

 We are second year CS undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/) as part of the [UCSB ERSP program](https://sites.google.com/site/erspucsb/home).
 We will be working in collaboration with the Bren School of Environmental Sciences for a cross-disciplinary research project called CrossRoads.

 ## Current State of the Project
-We are currently working to select a research problem that can contribute to the CrossRoads Project as a whole before determining our research proposal.
+We are currently working to narrow down a research problem that can contribute to the CrossRoads Project as a whole.
+We are also in the beginning stages of writing a research proposal.

 ## Research Proposal
 View our current research proposal [here](https://drive.google.com/open?id=1S2Nb3hQYokOuQW--C1dAmsrAPAHW3wMm).